nvim-treesitter/nvim-treesitter-context/README.md

             -- 'switch',
             -- 'case',
         },
-        -- Example for a specific filetype.
-        -- If a pattern is missing, *open a PR* so everyone can benefit.
-        --   rust = {
+        rust = {
+            -- Additional patterns for specific filetypes
-        --       'impl_item',
+            'impl_item',
-        --   },
         },
-    exact_patterns = {
-        -- Example for a specific filetype with Lua patterns -- Treat patterns.rust as a Lua pattern (i.e "^impl_item$" will -- exactly match "impl_item" only)
-        -- rust = true,
     },
+    exclude_patterns = {
+        -- Exclude node types that match these patterns default = {
+            -- Patterns that are always excluded
+        },
+        go = {
+            -- Additional patterns for specific filetypes
+        },
+    },

     -- [!]
 The options below are exposed but shouldn't require your attention, --     you can safely ignore them.

-    zindex = 20, -- The Z-index of the context window mode = 'cursor',  -- Line used to calculate context.
-Choices: 'cursor', 'topline' }
+    zindex = 20, -- The Z-index of the context window }
 ```